raphaels10/raphaels10/README.md

 # Hi there! 👋 I'm Raphael!

 ## About Me
 I'm a professional developer with a passion for programming and blockchain technologies.
-I have 3 years of hands-on experience in building scalable and performant applications with GraphQL and REST APIs, Node.js, Relational and Non-Relation databases, and Cloud services, specializing in Serverless technologies.
+I have 3 years of hands-on experience in building scalable and performant applications involving blockchain technologies, GraphQL and REST APIs, Node.js, Relational and Non-Relation databases, and Cloud services, specializing in Serverless technologies.

 ## Skills and Expertise
 - **Programming Languages:** Javascript, Python, Solidity